The News and Events

 A couple of the local schools took advantage of the opportunity to visit the museum in March even though we were not yet open to the public.
 It was great to welcome them and give them a glimpse into life in the mid 1800s in Newtown.

-Another school visit took place June.
+Another school visited us in June.
 We welcome enquiries from schools, and are keen to work with them.

 Accreditation granted